jdillard/personal-site/source/_trips/2021-09-21-lake-of-many-lore.md

 ![Yellow pitcher plant](/assets/images/trips/lake-of-many-lore-yellow-pitcher.jpg "Yellow pitcher plant"){: .shadow-5.oversized}{: loading="lazy"}<small><i>Sarracenia flava, yellow pitcher plant.
 Native along the coastal plain from New Jersey to Alabama.</i></small>

-The yellow pitcher plants were most prolific and are propegating more each year.
+The yellow pitcher plants were most prolific and are propagating more each year.

 ![Purple pitcher plant](/assets/images/trips/lake-of-many-lore-purple-pitcher.jpg "Purple pitcher plant"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Sarracenia purpurea, purple pitcher plant.</i></small>

-It was a little late in the season to see the Sarracenia Purpurea, purple pitcher plant, in it's full glory, but it still made a great showing.
+It was a little late in the season to see the Sarracenia purpurea, purple pitcher plant, in it's full glory, but it still made a great showing.
 The nearest native populations are in Southern Alberta.

 ![Common Sundew](/assets/images/trips/lake-of-many-lore-common-sundew.jpg "Common Sundew"){: .shadow-5.oversized}{: loading="lazy"}<small><i>Drosera rotundifolia, common sundew, a native carnivorous plant.</i></small>

-Unfortunately, the venus flytraps remained elusive.
+Unfortunately, the Venus flytraps remained elusive.
 Perhaps we were too late in the season or perhaps they finally perished, being as they come from quite a different climate in the Carolinas and Florida region.